Primechain/primechain-api-docs/docs/usecases/know_your_customer.md

 Costs aside, KYC can delay transactions and lead to duplication of effort between banks.
 Blockchain provides a secure platform for high-quality, validated KYC & due diligence information on individuals and corporates.
 All information is provided by banks in an encrypted format.
 Members may list a price for each record and may choose to share / sell the information to selected Bankchain members.

-***Primechain API can be used to create a transparent, secure and efficient sharing / monetization blockchain for high-quality, validated KYC & due diligence information on individuals.***
+***Primechain API can be used to create a transparent, secure and efficient sharing / monetization blockchain for high-quality, validated KYC & due diligence information on individuals and corporates.***

 The blockchain nodes can be operated by Banks, Financial institutions and Regulators.